ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 * the _[[supergravity C-field]]_ $C$ .

-By realizing this data as components of a Lie 3-algebra valued connection (more or less explciitly), the D'Auria-Fr&#233;-formalism achieves some conceptual simplication of
+By realizing this data as components of a Lie 3-algebra valued connection (more or less explciitly), the D'Auria-Fr&eacute;-formalism achieves some conceptual simplication of

 * the construction of supersymmetric [[supergravity]] [[action functional]]s;